Review: The Menzingers at the Reverence Hotel, February 2017

 Further evidence of The Menzingers status as modern day spokesmen for the pugnacious post-adolescent comes when ‘Tellin’ Lies’ — After The Party’s opening track and mission statement — kicks off.
 Immediately, it pulls this big mess of sizzling strangers together.
 “Oh, where we gonna go now that our twenties are over?”, goes the chorus.
 It's a question we're all asking.

 The track flings the room into another frenzy.
 More lungs explode, some vocal chords tear.
 Through it all, the venue holds a wall-to-wall grin.
 The trauma of the working week exits stage left.
 Then comes ‘Gates’ (one of the band’s best-known anthems), a masterclass in sentimental punk-rock songwriting, and the deal is sealed.
 If anyone came to this show alone tonight, they certainly don’t feel it now.

 A rendition of ‘Who’s Your Partner’, would’ve sat exceptionally well with me, but you can’t always get what you want, a lesson learned by the bloke who asked for ‘Charlie’s Army’ (from After The Party) close to five times.
 He didn’t get it.
-The Menzingers: they’ll play you 20 songs for fifty bucks, but don’t fuck with their setlist.
-At least, not tonight.

 In twenty years’ time, people will look back and ask: “Where were you when The Menzingers got into the hook on ‘Mexican Guitars’ at The Rev?”
 The walls looked nervous — if the PA was up a little higher, this mob could’ve bowled them clean over.
 ‘In Remission’ wrapped up the encore, the lyric: “life’s a terminal illness in remission” serving up a tidy conclusion to a night of terminal catharsis.